mesosphere/marathon/ci/README.md

 The `compileAndTest` target basically runs `sbt clean test integration:test scapegoat`.
 This is the main compilation step.

-The `createPackages` target assembles Marathon binary packages and generates the sha1 checksums for the zip and tarball packages.
+The `build` target assembles Marathon binary packages and generates the sha1 checksums for the zip and tarball packages.
 See `createPackageSha1s` in the code base for details.